-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the PFC Guide issued by the FAA.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the PFC Guide.
 Accordingly, this report is not suitable for any other purpose.